Texas Fertility Center Logo White

 Uterine Abnormalities

-Uterine abnormalities that are present from birth.
+Uterine abnormalities that are present from birth

-Common Mullerian abnormalities
+Common Mullerian anomalies

 Each of these uterine abnormalities is associated with both infertility and recurrent pregnancy loss.
-Only a septate uterus can be surgically repaired, and clinical data suggest that repair results in both significantly higher pregnancy rates and significantly lower miscarriage rates.
-None of the other types of Mullerian anomalies should be repaired, as the “fix” may be worse than the actual condition itself.
+Only a septate uterus can be surgically repaired to improve outcomes for higher pregnancy rates and lower miscarriage rates.

 Uterine abnormalities acquired over time